 Then, in 1929, the recipe was purchased by the Sauer family of Richmond, Virginia and distribution increased through C.F.
 Sauer company, marketing Duke's mayonnaise as a staple in the southeast United States, rightly so.
 It has been the favored choice of the Southern states since it was introduced in those signature glass jars that are, much to everyone's dismay, were discontinued in 2005.

-These days, mayonnaise comes in a multitude of textures and flavors ranging from sunflower oil mayo to Sriracha mayonnaise, yet none of them seem to be able to replicate the tangy, creamy, slightly sweet combination that makes Duke’s good on practically everything.
+These days, you can find this particular condiment in a multitude of textures and flavors ranging from sunflower oil mayo to Sriracha mayonnaise, yet none of them seem to be able to replicate the tangy, creamy, slightly sweet combination that makes Duke's good on practically everything (especially white bread with ripe-from-the-garden tomatoes).

 There was the man on his hospital death bed who asked for a tomato sandwich made with Duke's.
 There was the mother of the bride who, after the company made its switch from glass to plastic containers around 2005, demanded four glass jars with labels intact to use as centerpieces at her daughter's wedding.